 These are two of the posters I framed for this room:

-This is the Ariel Land or Sea – Disney Little Mermaid 34″x22″ Art Print Poster I purchased (I think I paid like $3 for this) you can find it on Amazon.
-I purchased a larger frame for this one, spray painted it white, and left the back out for a “floating frame” effect.
+This is the Ariel Land or Sea – Disney Little Mermaid 34″x22″ Art Print Poster I purchased (I think I paid about $3 for this).
+You can find it on Amazon.
+I purchased a larger frame for this one, spray-painted it white, and left the back out for a “floating frame” effect.

-This is the Disney Princess Pretty Princess Snow White Sleeping Beauty Ariel Aurora Cinderella Sketched Poster and I purchased them both from the same store on Amazon.
-They both looked amazing but were a little bent from being rolled and shipped so I left them out flat for two days before framing them.
+This is the Disney Princess Pretty Princess Snow White Sleeping Beauty Ariel Aurora Cinderella Sketched Poster, and I purchased them both from the same store on Amazon.
+They both looked amazing but were slightly bent from being rolled and shipped so I left them out flat for two days before framing them.